 Crisfield, MD: It's a long drive to Crisfield from just about anywhere, but many visitors arrive by boat.
 The Somers Cove Marina is huge.
 This is a good place to buy crabs.

 Chincoteague, VA: Virginia's island resort is also the gateway to Assateague Island National Seashore.
 A seaside town without the high-rises and crowds of Ocean City.
 See the famous ponies.

 Parksley, VA: A planned community built at the turn of the century when the railroad came to the Eastern Shore.
 Walk around town to admire the Victorian homes, and go in the many shops.
 Don't miss the railroad museum.

 Accomac, VA: Take the fascinating walking tour of the seat of Accomack County.
 The homes and tiny churches are wonderful architecture.

 Onancock, VA: Pretty town at the head of Onancock Creek.
 The wharf has slips for boats and the downtown has shops, galleries and a plethora of restaurants.
 Quality bed and breakfasts and a boutique hotel too.

 Wachapreague, VA: Tiny seaside fishing village.
-The "flounder capital" has a large marina, two restaurants and a shop or two.
+The "flounder capital" has a large marina, restauraunt, and a few shops.
 Rent a boat to get out to the undeveloped barrier islands.

 Eastville, VA: Yet another true colonial era town.
 The well-preserved old courthouse and inn are worth the trip.